photels/photels.github.io/info-english.md

 [Show closest parking garage in Google Maps](https://goo.gl/maps/7Zoa8xpc1VuATjaL8)

 ## Roof terrace
-There is a roof terrasse on the third floor of the hotel.
-Our terrace is currently under renovation and is partly open for our guest.
+Our terrace is currently under renovation and is closed for guest.
-The renovations include walls and a roof on the terrasse, and our goal is to be able to have our roof terrasse open year round.

 It is not allowed to bring your own alcohol up to the roof terrasse.

 ### Nearby facilities (Google Maps)